Teddington: 20th century

 On 26 April 1913 a train was almost destroyed in Teddington after an arson attack by suffragettes.

 Great change took place around the turn of the 20th century in Teddington.
 Many new establishments were springing up, including Sims opticians.
 In 1902 the National Physical Laboratory (NPL), the national measurement standards laboratory for the United Kingdom, and the largest applied physics organisation in the UK, started in Bushy House (primarily working in industry and metrology and where the first accurate atomic clock was built) and the Teddington Carnegie Library was built in 1906.
 Electricity was also now supplied to Teddington, allowing for more development.

 Until this point, the only hospital had been the very small cottage hospital, but it could not accommodate the growing population, especially during the First World War.
 Money was raised over the next decade to build Teddington Memorial Hospital in 1929.

 By the beginning of the Second World War, by far the greatest source of employment in Teddington was in the NPL.
 Its main focus in the war was military research and its most famous invention, the "bouncing bomb", was developed.
 During the war General Dwight D. Eisenhower planned the D-Day landings at his Supreme Headquarters Allied Expeditionary Force (SHAEF) at Camp Griffiss in Bushy Park.

 The "towpath murders" took place across the river in 1953.
 On 1 June, Barbara Songhurst was discovered floating in the River Thames, having been stabbed four times.
 Her friend Christine Reed, then missing, was found dead on 6 June.
 On 28 June, Alfred Whiteway was arrested for their murder and the sexual assault of three other women that same year.
 Whiteway was hanged at Wandsworth Prison on 22 November 1953.
 Whiteway and the girls were all from Teddington.
 The case was described as "one of Scotland Yard's most notable triumphs in a century".

-Teddington Studios, a digital widescreen television studio complex and one of the former homes of Thames Television, opened in 1958.
+Teddington Studios, a digital widescreen television studio complex and one of the former homes of Thames Television, opened in 1958 on the site of Weir House.
+The studios were redeveloped in 2016 into luxury housing, though the old lock keepers cottage that predated the studios, known as Weir Cottage, was preserved.

 Most major rebuilding from bomb damage in World War II was completed by 1960.
 Chain stores began to open up, including Tesco and Sweatshop in 1971.